-- Do not forget to connect the CPU fan connector!
-Hardware monitoring errors can occur if you fail to plug this connector. - · We recommend you to install the chassis fan for better thermal state.
+DO NOT forget to connect the CPU fan connector!
+Hardware monitoring errors can occur if you fail to plug this connector.

 1.6.3 Uninstalling the CPU heatsink and fan

 To uninstall the CPU heatsink and fan

 - 1. Disconnect the CPU fan cable from the connector on the motherboard. - Rotate each fastener counterclockwise. - Pull up two fasteners at a time in a diagonal sequence to disengage the heatsink and fan assembly from the motherboard.